 "A diabolically funky bass is joined by the song of a fulani flute and the cadence of a vodou drum, and the cello bows under an incantation of the ancestors... a revelation and an evening of spellbinding music!" - MONDOMIX

-Yarrow also made a documentary film in South Africa about the women in the townships outside of Cape Town during apartheid.
-"Mama Awethu!," was an award-winning film which aired nationally on PBS and won numerous awards at film festivals around the world including the Sundance, Berlin, Human Rights Watch, and Bombay Film Festivals.
+In 1992 Yarrow made a documentary film in apartheid South Africa called "Mama Awethu!," an intimate window onto the lives of 5 black women in the townships and squatter camps surrounding Cape Town.
+It aired nationally on PBS and won numerous awards at film festivals around the world including the Sundance, Berlin, Human Rights Watch, and Bombay Film Festivals.

-Although Bethany put film making aside many years ago, she revisited to her cinematic roots to help with the filming of the feature documentary "The Grandmothers Speak: For the Next 7 Generations" a film about the Council of the 13 Indigenous Grandmothers (for which she and Rufus also contributed to the film score).
+Bethany was also involved with the filming of the feature documentary "The Grandmothers Speak: For the Next 7 Generations" a film about the Council of the 13 Indigenous Grandmothers (for which she also contributed to the film score).

 "That was such an important film for me to help make", says Bethany.
-"All the prophecies say that it is time for the grandmother's to speak and for ancient wisdom to show us the way forward.
+"All the prophecies say that it is time for the grandmothers to speak and for ancient wisdom to show us the way forward.
 In the same way, I am listening to the wisdom inside of our own folkloric musical legacy.
-These are the songs that changed a Nation many times over.
-They will always be there for us when we need them again.
-I am just keeping the flame lit, my lamp trimmed and burning, as the Reverend Gary Davis would say..."
+These are the songs that have shaped our collective memory, and they will always be there for us when we need them again.
+I am just keeping the flame lit and my lamp trimmed and burning, as the Reverend Gary Davis would say."

 "Bethany Yarrow is the daughter of Peter Yarrow of Peter Paul and Mary, and so we might expect that she'd have a sense of the folk tradition, but what she does with and to that tradition is nothing short of brilliant.
 Her voice is rich, dark, and true... and it cuts right through to express all that the music needs...
 She has the rhythmic sensibility and depth of feeling to call forth the jazz and blues tradition and the breadth of textures to take a listener around the world.
 Yarrow's voice is stark and powerful, feeling both informed by years of tradition and yet brand new." -- Donald Elfman, All About Jazz